-Microsoft Clips
+Microsoft® Clips CLIPS 1

-TDS CLIPS 1
+TDS

-Are you making the most of your recent Office 365 investment?
-Sure, you're using Excel, Word and Outlook but are you using all of those products' features?
-Are you taking advantage of Teams, OneDrive and SharePoint to collaborate and communicate efficiently?
-With an Office 365 license, you will have the tools to succeed.
-This 12-month subscription gives you access to 300+ courses to ensure that you are prepared to better adopt and utilise Microsoft Office and Windows 10.
+Are you making the most of your recent Microsoft 365 investment?
+Sure, you're using Excel®, Word® and Outlook® but are you using all of those products' features?
+Are you taking advantage of Teams, OneDrive® and SharePoint® to collaborate and communicate efficiently?
+With a Microsoft 365 license, you will have the tools to succeed.
+This 12-month subscription gives you access to 300+ courses to ensure that you are prepared to better adopt and utilise Microsoft 365 and Windows® 10.